oaknorthbank/dbt-home-test/README.md

 - You may of course use any resources you like to assist you with specific techniques, syntax etc - but please do not just copy code.
 - Please don't share this exercise with anyone else :)

-## How to Run the dbt project
+## How to run the dbt project solution

 Run the following commands to create the project and run the models:

-dbt init
+- dbt init
-dbt clean
+- dbt clean
-dbt deps
+- dbt deps
-dbt compile
+- dbt compile
-dbt run
+- dbt run
-dbt test
+- dbt test